yeetzone/docker-dontstarvetogether/docs/configuration.md

 - COMPLETE_DARKNESS
 - DST_CAVE

-**WORLD_OVERRIDES**
+**LEVELDATA_OVERRIDES**
-Sets the overrides-configuration for world generation.
-Basically it's just the content for the `worldgenoverride.lua` file.
+Sets the overrides-configuration for level-data.
+Basically it's just the content for the `leveldataoverride.lua` file.
 As this value can be pretty large it's recommended to put the configuration into a separate file and read it into the variable beforehand.
 When this is set `WORLD_PRESET` has no effect.
 - *string*